-Step 3 Complete the following operations within 4 minutes:
+Step 3 Complete the following operations within 3 minutes:

-1. Turn on the AC switch and wait for about 90s or until the inverter indicator blinks.
-2. Turn off the AC switch and wait about 30s or until all LED indicators on the inverter panel are off.
-3. Turn on the AC switch and wait about 30s or until all LED indicators on the inverter panel blink and then are off after about 30s.
+1. Turn on the AC switch and wait until the inverter indicator blinks.
+2. Turn off the AC switch and wait until all LED indicators on the inverter panel are off.
+3. Turn on the AC switch and wait until all LED indicators on the inverter panel blink and then are off after about 30s.